rexcontrols/REXexamples/0401_Modbus_RTU/0401-01_Modbus_RTU_Data_Exchange/README.md

-﻿Modbus RTU data exchange (via serial line)
+Modbus RTU data exchange (via serial line)
 ==========================================

 This folder contains the source files for the demonstration project on data exchange between two devices over the Modbus RTU protocol.

-Both the master and slave stations are implemented in REX but any of them can be replaced by another device supporting the Modbus RTU protocol (serial line connection, e.g. RS485/422 or RS232).
+Both the master and slave stations are implemented in REXYGEN but any of them can be replaced by another device supporting the Modbus RTU protocol (serial line connection, e.g. RS485/422 or RS232).

 ## Prerequisites ##
-- RexCore and MbDrv modules must be installed and running on the individual devices to run the examples.
+- *REXYGEN Runtime Core* and MbDrv modules must be installed and running on the individual devices to run the examples.

 ## Running the examples ##
 - The **exec.mdl* file is the project main file.
-- Open it with RexDraw, compile and download it to the target device.
+- Open it with *REXYGEN Studio*, compile and download it to the target device.

 ## Modbus registers##